-The proposed architectural design is modern in style, with materials consisting of two types of trespa panels, smooth plaster walls, smooth plaster frames, and metal frame trellises.
+The proposed architectural style is modern, with exterior building materials consisting of trespa panels, smooth plaster walls, smooth plaster frames, and metal frame trellises.
 The front elevation along El Camino Real has smooth plaster-framed vertical elements which break up the four-story building mass and provides an attractive building articulation.
 Along the ground floor, a mix of decorative wood trespa paneling, a prominent and well-defined hotel entrance, and storefront windows provide an attractive and welcoming pedestrian experience.